Indonesians take part in final campaign events ahead of presidential election - ExBulletin

 Indonesians take part in final campaign events ahead of presidential election

-JAKARTA, Indonesia (AP) All three candidates in Indonesia's presidential election held their final campaign events in front of tens of thousands of people on Saturday, four days before more than 200 million citizens cast their ballots in the country's third-largest democracy. world.
+Jakarta, Indonesia — Indonesia's three presidential candidates held their final campaign events in front of tens of thousands of people on Saturday, four days before more than 200 million citizens cast their ballots in the world's third-largest democracy.

-The favorite, former special forces general Prabowo Subianto and his running mate, Gibran Rakabuming Raka, major of Surakarta, 36 years old, held their final rally at a stadium in Jakarta.
+The front-runner, former special forces general Prabowo Subianto, and his running mate, Surakarta Mayor Gibran Rakabuming Raka, 36, held their final rally at a Jakarta stadium.

 On February 14, we will all determine the future of our children and grandchildren. …We strive to bring prosperity to all Indonesians.
 We will continue what was built by previous presidents, Subianto said.

 While he is the oldest candidate, Subiantos' running mate is the youngest, although his selection sparked controversy because he is the son of the current president.
-They are looking for support for young people, with social media and video display campaigns featuring animated depictions of themselves in the Pixar style.
+They are seeking support from young people, with campaigns on social media and video billboards featuring animated Pixar-style depictions of themselves.
 They aim to soften the image of the gruff-speaking former general, accused of past human rights violations, which he has denied.

 Former Jakarta Governor Anies Baswedan and his running mate Muhaimin Iskandar held their final campaign event at another stadium in the capital.